ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 # IEEE-CIS-Open-Access-Book-Volume-1
 [![DOI](https://zenodo.org/badge/482079313.svg)](https://zenodo.org/badge/latestdoi/482079313)

 Open access book with an introduction to Computational Intelligence.
+The pdf of the book can be found in the file main.pdf.

 The first edition covers Search-Based Optimization and Learning Systems.
 The second edition is planned to also cover Fuzzy Systems.